 Related terms: CAD, coronary arteriosclerosis, coronary atherosclerosis, coronary heart disease, CHD, hardening of the arteries

-Most people know about hard plaque and how it can cause a heart attack.
-If hard plaque builds up in the arteries that supply blood to your heart, the blood flow slows or stops.
-This decreases the amount of oxygen that gets to the heart, which can lead to a heart attack.
+If hard plaque builds up in the arteries that supply blood to your heart, the blood flow slows or stops, preventing enough oxygen from getting to the heart, leading to a heart attack.

-But doctors have now found that even though some heart attacks are caused by hard plaque, most heart attacks are caused by soft or vulnerable plaque.
+But doctors have now found that most heart attacks are caused by soft or vulnerable plaque.
 A vulnerable plaque is an inflamed part of an artery that can burst.
 This can lead to the formation of a blood clot, which can lead to heart attack.

 See also on this site: Vulnerable Plaque